JANUARY CHALLENGE – MULTIPLE EXPOSURE PHOTOGRAPHY

 Don’t forget to share them on social media and use the hashtag #withcamerainhand and #wcihchallenge and we’ll celebrate you by sharing them too!

-Special thanks to Alison Shirley for coming to my rescue to help create this challenge while I was recovering from a wisdom tooth extraction!
+Special thanks to Alison Shirley for her help to create this challenge.